civicrm/civicrm-dev-docs/docs/extensions/info-xml.md

 ### `<ver>` {:#ver}

 * Containing element: [`<compatibility>`](#compatibility)
-* Description: a version of CiviCRM with which this extension is compatible
+* Description: a version of CiviCRM with which this extension is compatible; expressed as two digits
 * Contains: text
 * Example: `4.7`